Home

 What is this thing allowed to do right now, and why?

 That sounds abstract until the system does something expensive, visible, or irreversible.
-Then you want all of it: What scope?
-Which environment?
-What has to pass before the work counts?
-Who approved the next step?
-What can be undone?
+Then you want all of it: scope, environment, what has to pass before the work counts, who approved the next step, what can be undone.

 Protocols tell systems how to connect.
 Runtime governance tells them whether a call may execute.
-The missing layer says what the work is, what evidence counts, what can change, and when the system has to stop and ask again.
+The missing layer says what the work is, what evidence counts, and when the system has to stop and ask again.

 Where The Gap Still Is